What is Home Health Care Nursing? Your Guide

 Insurance Coverage

 Private insurance might cover home health care, but it varies.
-Talk to your insurance company to learn what you get.
-Medicaid rules change by state, and a doctor needs to say you need it.
+Talk to your insurance to know what you get.
+Medicaid rules change by state and needs a doctor’s say you need it.

 Home health care assistance options